 Key Takeaways

 - Prioritize a Clean Foundation: Your sender reputation starts with a healthy email list and correct technical authentication.
-Always send to opted-in subscribers, regularly remove inactive contacts, and ensure your SPF, DKIM, and DMARC records are properly set up.
+Always send to opted-in prospects, regularly remove inactive contacts, and ensure your SPF, DKIM, and DMARC records are properly set up.

 - Engagement is Your Reputation's Currency: Internet Service Providers care most about how people interact with your emails.
 High open and click rates build trust, while spam complaints tear it down.
 Send valuable, relevant content to keep your audience engaged and your reputation strong.